 After meeting me on arrival, Captain Jayaram went to his room in the Officers’ Mess.
 Prior to leaving the unit, he had called our Barber, Naik (Corporal) Puran Singh.
 Puran Singh walked in smartly, saluted the new Adjutant to be told that he should report to Captain Jayaram’s room at 3 PM to give him a good soldierly haircut.
 Naik Puran Singh immediately told Captain Jayaram that the new Adjutant must come to his ‘office’ for a haircut.

 This shocked Captain Jayaram , but he maintained his cool.
 Being the very first day in a new unit, he decided to visit Naik Puran Singh’s ‘office’ at the appointed time.
 On reaching the ‘office’ Captain Jayaram realised why Naik Puran Singh had summoned him there.
 Captain Jayaram had never in his life seen such a luxurious and well equipped barber shop, even in five-star hotels he had been to.

 This incident was narrated to me by Captain Jayaram two years after I reached Canada.
-He said that on the very first day he realised that this unit was something ‘different’ and all men were really motivated, confident and professionally skilful.
+He said that on the very first day he realised that this Regiment was something ‘different’ and all men were really motivated, confident and professionally skilful.

-After I moved out of the unit in 2004 and immigrated to Canada, the AC moved out of the Barber Shop.
+After I moved out of the Regiment in 2004 and immigrated to Canada, the AC moved out of the Barber Shop.
 You all can guess as to where it went.
 In the end Subedar Major Thangaswamy was proved right.